Linear Model and Extensions: Homework problems

 Remark: \citet{cinelli2020making} suggested the partial $R^2$ parametrization for the omitted-variable bias formula.
-The formula has three factors: the first two factors depend on the unknown {\it sensitivity parameters} $R^2_{Y.U\mid ZX} $ and $R^2_{Z.U\mid X}$, and the third factor equals the ratio of the two residual sums of squares based on the observed data.
+The formula \eqref{eq::ols-sensitivity-jrssb} has three factors: \begin{enumerate}[label=(F\arabic*), ref=F\arabic*] \item the first factor depends on the unknown {\it sensitivity parameters} $R^2_{Y.U\mid ZX} $, which measures the confounder-outcome relationship; \item the second factor depends on the unknown {\it sensitivity parameters} $R^2_{Z.U\mid X}$, which measures the treatment-confounder relationship; \item the third factor equals the ratio of the two residual sums of squares based on the observed data, which does not depend on the unmeasured confounder. \end{enumerate} The beauty of \eqref{eq::ols-sensitivity-jrssb} is that the partial $R^2$ parameters $R^2_{Y.U\mid ZX} $ and $R^2_{Z.U\mid X}$ do not depend on the unknown scale of $u$. \citet{zhang2022interpretable} derived more general omitted-variables bias formulas based on partial $R^2$.